 Custom Mappings define mappings that override the default mappings for users based on defined conditionals.
 Multiple custom mappings are organized by priority, with the greatest priority labeled as "1".
 If you make no custom mappings, then selected users will inherit the default mappings.
 You can use custom mappings in conjunction with the override settings for each mapping.
 You can also preview custom mappings by pressing the eye icon next to the "Save Destination" button.

-Group Mappings select users based on one or more conditionals to add to a destination group.
-If users no longer satisfy the conditionals for a group mapping or that group mapping's name is changed, they will be removed from that group.
-Each group mapping has an additional setting that decides whether or not to create a group if it does not exist.
+Groups select users based on one or more conditionals to add to a destination group.
+If users no longer satisfy the conditionals for a groups or that group's name is changed, they will be removed from that group.
+Each group has an additional setting that decides whether or not to create a group if it does not exist.

 Depending on the destination, you must enter a group path in a specific format: